 Ever since learning about making yogurt at home with simple ingredients and equipment, I've had tons of yogurt on-stock all the time and loving it!
 I am the kind of person who loves a big yogurt bowl with tons of add-ins, especially mounds of granola.
 Lately, I've been loving the peanut butter and almond butter granolas I found on Pinterest, but wanted something that was a little more seasonal, and with a different oompf of healthy added in.
 I found this pumpkin granola on Skinny Taste and it sounded so interesting and I needed to try it!
 I was so happy that I did because it was pretty much perfect and I did not need to modify it much at all.

-I doubled the recipe because the amount of granola the original recipe made was just not enough for my belly – I needed more!
-I also used agave instead of maple and sprinkled just a bit of brown sugar.
+I doubled the recipe because the amount of granola the original recipe made was just not enough for my belly!
+I also used agave instead of maple and sprinkled in just a bit of brown sugar.
 Not too much as I wanted to keep this healthy, but just enough to give it an extra hint of sweetness.
 Instead of plain quinoa, I used tricolor quinoa because I need all the fall colors!

 That's it.
 No other major changes.
 Gina is a healthy-food-made-uber-delicious genius.